There are 12 apostles in the Bible. Can you name them all? Specifically, do you know the one with the designation “the disciple whom Jesus loved?”

 Can you believe it?
 How many books do you think would those be?

-Unlike John’s Gospel, this book served a particular purpose.
-He wrote it in 90-95 AD.
+Unlike John’s Gospel, this book, which he wrote in 90–95 AD, served a particular purpose.

-Do you notice that the Bible does not mention specifically to whom the apostle addressed this writing?
-However, according to Nichol (1980), it was a letter to a known group of Christians.
-It was probably in Ephesus or Asia.
+The Bible does not mention specifically to whom the apostle addressed this writing.
+However, scholars say it was a letter to a known group of Christians in either Ephesus or Asia 6.

 Aside from the theme of love and fellowship with God, John provided tests of true Christianity.
 You can read it in chapter 3.